GoogleCloudPlatform/professional-services/infrastructure/inventory-resources/README.md

-This is a package that can provide inventory of resources in GCP In addition to accessing projects,zones and disks it also provides a method to keep routes in sync with the GCP services netblocks. see the method sync_gcp_service_routes(...) for more details sync_gcp_service_routes(...) can be executed at any frequency.This method can be called repeatedly and will continue from where it left off, in case of error.
+This is a package that can provide inventory of resources in GCP In addition to accessing projects,zones and disks it also provides a method to keep routes in sync with the GCP services netblocks.

+See the method sync_gcp_service_routes(...) for more details.
+sync_gcp_service_routes(...) can be executed at any frequency.This method can be called repeatedly and will continue from where it left off, in case of error.
+See the bottom of the page for an example

 The package can be installed by `pip install gcpinventory'